hybridgroup/gobot/README.md

 #### "Master" Gobot

-You can also use the "Master Gobot" to control swarms of robots.
+You can also use the full capabilities of the framework aka "Master Gobot" to control swarms of robots or other features such as the built-in API server.
 For example:

 ```go
 package main